mike-ward/mike-ward.github.io/_posts/2008-02-27-msdnreader-rivals-printed-format.md

 ---
 layout: post
-title:  msdnReader Rivals Printed Format
+title: 'msdnReader Rivals Printed Format'
 ---
 [msdnReader](http://code.msdn.microsoft.com/msdnreader) is a desktop application that is similar to the highly regarded [New York Times Reader](http://windowsclient.net/wpf/starter-kits/sce.aspx).
 The application provides caching and offline reading of [MSDN Magazine](http://msdn.microsoft.com/msdnmag/) articles through a highly intuitive and slick interface.
 In use it is much more comfortable to read than the MSDN Web site and even rivals the printed format in layout and ease of use.